 During an investigation, evidence is often collected.
 This evidence, in most cases, can be the defining factor in determining the suspect’s identity and securing a conviction.
 Therefore, extra precautions must be taken when collecting physical evidence.
 We routinely secure the crime scene, wear gloves when handling evidence, document and photograph the scene and finally secure the evidence in a location designated for storage.

-The same attention to detail and care should be applied to digital evidence.
-The video and audio footage collected from the police officer’s body-worn camera can be more critical and impactful to an agency than their most important investigation.
+The same attention to detail and care should be applied to digital evidence management.
+The video and audio footage collected from police officer body cameras can be more critical and impactful to an agency than their most important investigation.

 Why should body camera footage be treated in the same manner as physical evidence?